toitware/secure-home/level3/python/README.md

 $ ./main.py MyPubsubTopic
 ```

 The program will prompt for the API key secret as input.
+Enter the secret, printed in the previous step.

 While the Python application is running in one terminal window tab, run the Toit application `smart-door.toit` in another: